 Let’s Look at Some Important Vaccinations Which Are Required for a Six to Nine Month Old Baby

 Measles vaccination prevents an attack of measles, a virus which causes infection in the respiratory system.
 It is administered at the age of nine months, followed by the MMR (measles, mumps and rubella) vaccine later at 12-15 months.

 2. Typhoid Fever

-This protects baby from Influenza virus which causes infection of the respiratory system.
-The most common vaccine in this category is Trivalent Influenza Vaccine (TIV).
-Dose one of this vaccination is administered at 6 months of age.
+This protects the baby from the Influenza virus which causes infection of the respiratory system.
+The most common vaccine in this category is the Trivalent Influenza Vaccine (TIV).
+Dose one of this vaccination is administered at six months of age.
 Children who are getting this administered for the first time are given two shots in a gap of four to six weeks.
 The second shot after four weeks is known as dose 2 of this vaccination.

 Oral Polio Vaccination (OPV-1) builds your child’s immunity to fight against polio.
 It can be administered anytime between six to nine months of age.

 This vaccine prevents liver disease caused by the Hepatitis B virus.
 This is the last dosage of this vaccine for your baby and is often administered right at the 6-month mark.

 Since there are multiple vaccinations to be administered to the baby, it is a good idea to maintain a checklist of all the vaccines that need to be given and at which age.
 This will help you to stay on track and always keep your baby healthy and safe.